yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 Category: experience
 Tags: Clojure,Datalevin,Full-text Search
 ---
-OK, I will admit that this title is rather hyperbole, a click-bait.
+OK, I will admit that this title is rather a hyperbole, or a click-bait.
 However, it is also not a lie.

 ![Query Throughput](/images/QueryPerSecond.png)